Pattern-Projects/volunteer-fsf-project/README.md

 4. On the Deployment tab set deployment method to Github
 5. In the connect to Github section sign in then connect your fork of the project
 6. With master branch selected, turn on Automatic Deploys
+    - Ticking the 'Wait for CI to pass before deploy' checkbox here will help prevent broken deployments.
 7. In the Manual Deploy section, with the master branch selected, click Deploy Branch for your first deployment

 Your project is now deployed!
 To view the running app click Open App at the top of the page.
 It may take a moment to open when visiting after a time of inactivity.